-The SE Act also provides that savings banks, in the same way listed companies will do, will also have to prepare and submit an annual report on the remuneration of directors and members of the supervisory committee to the advisory vote of the general assembly, as a separate item on the agenda.
+The SE Law also provides that savings banks, in the same way that listed companies do, must prepare and submit an annual report on the remuneration of directors and members of the supervisory committee to the advisory vote of the general assembly, as a separate item on the agenda.

-Furthermore, the SE Act provides that financial institutions and companies that render investment services must increase transparency on their remuneration policies and the consistency thereof with the promotion of a sound and effective risk management.
-For this purpose, the SE Act reinforces the Bank of Spain's role in the implementation and supervision of remuneration policies and corporate governance rules of financial entities.
+Furthermore, the SE Law provides that financial institutions and companies that render investment services must increase transparency on their remuneration policies and the consistency thereof with the promotion of sound and effective risk management.
+For this purpose, the SE Law reinforces the Bank of Spain's role in the implementation and supervision of remuneration policies and the corporate governance rules of financial entities.
 In particular, the Bank of Spain is vested with powers to require financial institutions to limit variable components of their remuneration system in order to preserve a solid capital basis.
-Both the requirements affecting the design and approval of remuneration policies and the supervisory powers of the Bank of Spain in respect thereof are regulated in detail by Royal Decree 771/2011 of 3 June, which amended certain regulations on capital requirements of financial institutions.
+Both the requirements affecting the design and approval of remuneration policies and the supervisory powers of the Bank of Spain in respect thereof are regulated in detail by Royal Decree 771/2011 of 3 June, which amended specific regulations on capital requirements for financial institutions.
 Furthermore, Royal Decree-law 2/2012 of 3 February, on recapitalisation of the financial sector, sets out specific restrictions for financial institutions that benefit from state aid.
-These restrictions affect both the quantum of the remuneration and its variable components and pension benefits associated with them, the two latter being reduced to zero in certain cases.
+These restrictions affect both the quantum of the remuneration and its variable components and pension benefits associated with them, with the latter two items being reduced to zero in certain cases.

-In addition, the intention of the proposal to modify the Unified Code is to adopt, under the 'comply or explain' principle, the European Commission's Recommendation 2009/3177/EC, which complements Recommendations 2004/913/EC and 2005/162/EC as regards the remuneration of listed companies' directors and which is likely to be approved shortly, given that the SE Act has already been enacted.
+In addition, the intention of the existing proposal to modify the Unified Code is to adopt, under the 'comply or explain' principle, the European Commission's Recommendation 2009/3177/EC, which complements Recommendations 2004/913/EC and 2005/162/EC as regards the remuneration of listed companies' directors.
 According to the proposal, the Unified Code would incorporate recommendations on the following topics:

 - a Share-based remuneration, for the purpose of increasing directors' professional commitment and linking share-based remuneration with predetermined and measurable performance criteria. - b Structure of directors' remuneration and variable components.
-In this area, the recommendations are intended to foster variable remuneration reflecting directors' professional performance, and furthermore, clawback clauses and certain limits on termination payments are highly recommended. - c As to the role of the general shareholders' meeting, companies should encourage all their shareholders, in particular institutional shareholders, to attend these meetings and to make a prudent use of their votes when deciding on issues relating to directors' remuneration. - d With regard to the remuneration committee, it will be recommended that at least one of its members should have knowledge of, and experience in, the field of remuneration policy.
-Likewise, this committee should have certain additional powers, such as: - the periodic review of the remuneration policy for executive directors or senior executives; - ensuring that when using external consultancy services, the consultant does not simultaneously advise the human resources department, the executive directors or the senior executives of the company concerned; and - disclosing information to the shareholders on the committee's performance and the identity of the external consultants, if any, who provided support to the committee.
+In this area, the recommendations would be intended to foster variable remuneration reflecting directors' professional performance, as well as clawback clauses and certain limits on termination payments. - c As to the role of the general shareholders' meeting, companies should encourage all their shareholders, in particular institutional shareholders, to attend these meetings and to make a prudent use of their votes when deciding on issues relating to directors' remuneration. - d With regard to the remuneration committee, it would be recommended that at least one of its members should have knowledge and experience in the field of remuneration policy.
+Likewise, this committee should have specific additional powers, such as: - the periodic review of the remuneration policy for executive directors or senior executives;

+- ensuring that when using external consultancy services, the consultant does not simultaneously advise the human resources department, the executive directors or the senior executives of the company concerned; and - disclosing information to the shareholders on the committee's performance and the identity of the external consultants, if any, who provided support to the committee.